6. Continuous probability distributions#

 plt.show()

-Figure 6.13 The empirical and theoretical complementary cumulative distribution functions for the large_cities dataset with probabilities on the linear- (left) and log-scale (right) and city sizes on the log-scale.#
+Figure 6.12 The empirical and theoretical complementary cumulative distribution functions for the large_cities dataset with probabilities on the linear- (left) and log-scale (right) and city sizes on the log-scale.

 In terms of the maximal absolute distance between the two functions, \(\hat{D}_n\), from the left plot we see that the fit seems acceptable.
-Still, let us stress that the log-scale overemphasises the relatively minor differences in the right tail and should not be used for judging the value of \(\hat{D}_n\).
+Still, let’s stress that the log-scale overemphasises the relatively minor differences in the right tail and should not be used for judging the value of \(\hat{D}_n\).

 However, that the Kolmogorov–Smirnov goodness-of-fit test rejects the hypothesis of Paretianity (at a significance level \(0.1\%\)) is left as an exercise for the reader.

-Consider the Polish Lotto lottery, where six numbered balls \(\{1,2,\dots,49\}\) are drawn without replacement from an urn.
-We have a dataset that summarises the number of times each ball has been drawn in all the games in the period 1957–2016.
+In the Polish Lotto lottery, six numbered balls \(\{1,2,\dots,49\}\) are drawn without replacement from an urn.
+Here is a dataset that summarises the number of times each ball has been drawn in all the games in the period 1957–2016:

 lotto = np.genfromtxt("https://raw.githubusercontent.com/gagolews/" +